-- Click or the Add Impedance Profile button to add a new Impedance Profile, then define the required Type, Target Impedance and Target Tolerance in the Properties panel.
+- Click (or the Add Impedance Profile button if no profiles have been added yet) to add a new Impedance Profile, then define the required Type, Target Impedance and Target Tolerance in the Properties panel.
 The Description is optional.

-- When you select an enabled layer in the Impedance Profile region, all layers in the layer stack are faded except those being used to calculate the impedance for that selected signal layer.
+- When you select an enabled layer in the Impedance Profile region, all layers in the layer stack are faded, except those being used to calculate the impedance for that selected signal layer ( show image ).

-- When a layer has an Impedance Profile assigned, edit that layer's reference layer(s) in the Top Ref and Bottom Ref columns.
+- Once the layer has an Impedance Profile assigned, edit that layer's reference layer(s) in the Top Ref and Bottom Ref columns.
 Note that reference layer(s) can be of Type Plane or Signal.

 - The impedance calculators support forward and reverse impedance calculations.
-If you enter the Target Impedance, the Width will change automatically, or enter the Width and the Target Impedance will change automatically.
+If you enter the Target Impedance, the Width will change automatically (forward calculation), or enter the Width and the Target Impedance will change automatically (reverse calculation).

 - For a differential impedance calculation, lock either the Width or Trace Gap by clicking the appropriate button.
 The unlocked variable will then be calculated as the Target Impedance value is changed.
 Alternatively, edit the unlocked variable to change the Target Impedance.

 - The Etch Factor

 = Thickness/[(W1-W2)/2] (hover the cursor over the ? in the panel to display the formula)

 - The impedance calculator supports multiple adjacent dielectric layers.
 These layers can have different dielectric properties.